Tennis Elbow (lateral epicondylitis)

 How is tennis elbow diagnosed?

-Tennis elbow can not be diagnosed from blood tests or X-rays.
-Rather, it is diagnosed by the description of pain you provide to your doctor (clinical history) and certain findings during a physical examination.
+Tennis elbow cannot be diagnosed from blood tests or X-rays.
+The condition is diagnosed by the description of pain you provide to your doctor (clinical history) and findings during a physical examination.
+It can be confirmed by ultrasound or MRI.

 Since many other conditions can cause pain around the elbow, it is important that you see your doctor so the proper diagnosis can be made.
 Then your doctor can prescribe the appropriate treatment.